Next-Generation Data Center Assessment for Financial Organization

-Figure 1: Proposed architecture for 3-tier application (sample)
+Figure 1: Proposed architecture for three-tier application (sample)

-In addition to the architectural diagrams, WWT developed detailed migration plans based on AWS best practices and AWS migration documentation to assist the customer step-by-step when moving similar workloads to the cloud.
+In addition to the architectural diagrams, WWT developed detailed migration plans based on AWS best practices and migration documentation designed to deliver step-by-step help for moving similar workloads to the cloud.

 Figure 2: Sample detailed migration plan for application

-With the conclusion of this assessment, the customer is well-positioned to begin its initiative in 2020.
-We have recommended they follow a multi-year, phased migration due to the technical and operational complexities, as well as inter-application dependencies and number of applications.
+Thanks to this assessment, the client was well-prepared to begin its cloud adoption journey.
+We recommended they follow a multi-year, phased migration due to the technical and operational complexities, as well as inter-application dependencies and the large number of applications in consideration.

-As this initiative is part of a larger effort overall, there are other considerations that went into the decision outside of what was presented here.
-The phased approach is broken into three work streams: application migration, cloud infrastructure and data center relocation.
+As this initiative was part of a larger effort, there are other considerations that went into the decision-making process outside of what has been presented here.
+Our phased approach can be broken into three work streams: application migration, cloud infrastructure and data center relocation.

-Based on AWS best practices, and extensive discovery and reviews with the customer, we helped them design and plan an AWS Cloud environment with architectural diagrams and migration plans to meet their short-term and long-term goals.
-We also delivered recommendations as part of our gap analysis based on our experience with other customers and AWS recommendations.
-These include business-level topics, such as personnel training requirements, to CCoE creation.
-Technology, people, process, methodologies and tooling were recommended as well.
+Based on AWS best practices, plus extensive discovery and reviews with the client, we helped them design and plan an AWS environment with architectural diagrams and migration plans to meet their short- and long-term goals.
+We also delivered recommendations as part of our gap analysis based on our experience with other clients and AWS best practices.
+These included business-level topics, such as personnel training requirements and CCoE creation.
+Technology, people, processes, tooling and other cloud methodologies were recommended as well.

-Lastly, high-priority gaps were discovered and documented as well as a recommended roadmap defined to close those gaps.
-As such, the customer feels confident that their challenges were addressed, and a clear roadmap for the business and its applications is now defined and outlined.
+Lastly, high-priority gaps were discovered and documented, and we provided a recommended roadmap for closing those gaps.
+As such, the client was confident that their businesses challenges were addressed, and that they had a clear roadmap for continued cloud adoption for the future.